One of the biggest problems UK business directors are faced with is finding ways of making sure that their clients pay their invoices on time.

 This can be caused by a having a number of administrative staff who do not have sufficient training or by using an outdated invoice software system.
 Essentially, you will want all of your staff to be aware of your credit policy, how to review it and how to charge for late payments.
 You will also want them to send invoices out as soon as a clients payments become due, so that you get paid quicker.
 Being efficient with your invoicing and optimising your repayment collection practice with your clientele is vital to preventing cash flow problems.
 You should also use an online/cloud based invoicing system, so that you are instantly alerted when a payment becomes overdue and can begin to apply the pressure from an early stage.

-How to minimise the risk of Late payment
+7 Ways to Minimise the Risk of Late payment From Clients

 - Get to know your customers well.
 Make sure that you are in contact with the person who is tasked with processing invoices on your customer’s side and get to understand their own invoicing policy.
 Come to a fixed payment arrangement with them that suits both parties.
 A good approach to adopt would be suggesting that they make their payments within 30 days of billing, as you will often have to pay your wage and supplier bills on the same basis.